Posts

 Image

-A solid biography, but not without its problems First, a bit about this reviewer and Civil War books.
+A solid biography in many aspects, but not without its problems Published in 2010 by Thomas Nelson Inc. First, a bit about this reviewer and Civil War books.
 This is my 80th Civil War book.
 Robert E. Lee figures prominently in almost every one of them.
-I consider him to be the finest general that served on either side in that war and that is high praise indeed because many generals rose to the top and did distinguished themselves in that war.
-If Lee is the finest general in that war, he is the greatest American officer of the 19th century and one can make the argument that he may have been the best ever (assuming one overlooks the fact that he fought against the federal government, which I am).
-No one did so much with so little against an opponent that was better fed, had better and more numerous weapons and outnumbered him in every battle.
-He fought with principle and with respect for his enemies (who he refused to call his enemies - he called the Union forces "those people.")
-All of that being said, even I cannot appro
+I consider him to be the the most talented general that served on either side in that war and that is high praise indeed because many generals rose to the top and did distinguished themselves in that war.
+If Lee is the most talented general in that war, he is the most talented American officer of the 19th century and one can make the argument that he may have been the best ever (assuming one overlooks the massive point that he earned that reputation as a fighter by breaking his oath and taking up arms against the United States government, which I am.)
+No one did so much with so little against an opponent that was better fed, had better and more numerous weapons, and outnumbered him in literally every battle.
+He fought with principl...

 Patton: The Pursuit of Destiny by Agostino Von Hassell and Ed Breslin